opendatateam/udata/docs/harvesting.md

 ![Administration harvester listing](screenshots/admin-harvest.png)

-You'll have an overview of all harvester and their state (pending validation, last run...)
+You'll have an overview of all harvesters and their state (pending validation, last run...)

 Each harvester have a full job history with every remote harvested items.